microsoft/DeepSpeed/docs/tutorials/MegatronGPT2Tutorial.md

 DeepSpeed.
 Finally, we demonstrate the **_performance gains_**, and **_memory footprint reduction_** from using DeepSpeed.

-## 1 Running GPT-2 Training with Original Megatron-LM
+## 1 Training GPT-2 with the Original Megatron-LM

 The original model code from [Megatron-LM](https://github.com/NVIDIA/Megatron-LM).
 We've copied this repo